zaphosting/docs/en/vserver_linux_mastodon.md

 It has microblogging features similar to the Twitter service, which are offered by a large number of independently run nodes, known as instances, each with its own code of conduct, terms of service, privacy policy, privacy options, and moderation policies.

-## Setting up Mastodon
-This guide focuses the installation on a Debian based Distro.
+> This guide focuses the installation on a Debian based Distro.
 Examples are Debian and Ubuntu.
 This guide differs depending on what OS you are using.

 ## System requirements
 If you want to setup a Mastodon Instance on your Server, you have to meet some requirements